-you realise that you’ve dropped a stitch – ack! – or you’ve added extra stitches – where did those come from? – or maybe your knitting’s awesome except that it’s so tight you practically sprain a muscle trying to get your needle into the stitches.
+Everything’s copacetic until you realise that you’ve dropped a stitch – ack! – or you’ve added extra stitches – where did those come from? – or maybe your knitting’s awesome except that it’s so tight you practically sprain a muscle trying to get your needle into the stitches.

 Knitting mistakes are part of the natural course of things.
-So, let’s take a closer look at these common beginner bugaboos and ways to fix them.
+So, let’s take a closer look at these common beginner bugaboos and the best ways to fix them.

-1. Dropped Stitches
+Knitting Mistake 1: Dropped Stitches

-2. Adding Stitches
+Knitting Mistake 2: Adding Stitches

 At some point, you might look down at your knitting and think,“Whoa!
 Why do I have so many stitches on my needle?”

-You’ve got more stitches than you cast on!
-You, my friend, have accidentally added extra stitches to your work.
-It happens to most beginner knitters, so don’t beat yourself up about it.
+This knitting mistake happens to most beginner knitters, so don’t beat yourself up about it.
 There’s one way to fix an added stitch, but it requires that you keep your eyes peeled so that you catch the little sneak before it gets embedded into your knitting.
-Panic Level: MODERATE

-3. Tight Knitting
+Knitting Mistake 3: Tight Knitting

 But sometimes the nervous side takes over and you start gripping your needles and pulling at your yarn.
 You’re scared your stitches will fall off.